zachvalenta/flask-CRUD/README.md

 # what is this?

-Scaffold for Flask CRUD apps
+Scaffold for Flask CRUD apps; similar to [another project](https://github.com/zachvalenta/flask-skeleton) I have but with pagination and search.

 # how to use?